What is Phishing?

 Phishing is an example of Social Engineering, and is defined as the fraudulent attempt to obtain sensitive information, often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.

-Phishing attacks rely on a communication, such as a text message or an e-mail.
+These form of attacks rely on a communication, such as a text message or an e-mail.
 The attacker may use the message to distribute a malicious link that appears trustworthy, in order to take information such as account details from the victim.
 Another common style of Phishing is using a scam.
 Often with the promise of a large reward, the scammer aims to convince the victim to give up details such as their credit card information.
-Phishing messages are often hard to distinguish from safe messages.
+These messages are often hard to distinguish from safe messages.

 What different types of Phishing are there?